milahu/collapseos/README.md

 Documentation is lacking, it's not ready yet, this is a WIP branch.

-## See it in action

-Michael Schierl has put together [a set of emulators running in the browser that run Collapse OS in different contexts][jsemul].

-Using those while following along with the [User Guide](doc/) is your quickest path to giving Collapse OS a try.

-## Documentation
+## Getting started

-Usage documentation is in-system.
-Run `0 LIST` for an introduction.
-You can also open `blk/000` in a modern text editor.
+Usage documentation is in-system, so access to documentation requires you to run Collapse OS.
+Fortunately, doing so in an emulator is easy.

 See `/emul/README.md` for getting an emulated system running.

+Then, run `0 LIST` for an introduction, follow instructions from there.

 ## Organisation of this repository

-* `forth`: Forth is slowly taking over this project (see issue #4).
-It comes from this folder.
-* `recipes`: collection of recipes that assemble parts together on a specific machine.
 * `blk`: Collapse OS filesystem's content.
-See `000` for intro.
-* `doc`: User guide for when you've successfully installed Collapse OS.
+That's actually where Collapse OS' source code is located.
+Everything else is peripheral.
+* `recipes`: collection of recipes that assemble Collapse OS on a specific machine.
 * `tools`: Tools for working with Collapse OS from "modern" environments.
 For example, tools for facilitating data upload to a Collapse OS machine through a serial port.
-* `emul`: Emulated applications.
+* `emul`: Tools for running Collapse OS in an emulated environment.
 * `tests`: Automated test suite for the whole project.

 ## Status